Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

 - 1/2-3/4 tsp butter, for each dosa

-- Add salt, Szechwan sauce, and soy sauce.
+- Add salt, Szechuan sauce, and soy sauce.
 Mix well.

-- Szechuan noodles is ready now.
-I have not made noodles too spicy because once again we are going to apply Szechwan sauce inside the dosas.
+- Szechuan noodles are ready now.
+I don't make the noodles too spicy because, once again, we are going to apply Szechuan sauce inside the dosas.
 If you use more sauce, the snack may turn out too spicy.

 - Transfer the spicy noodles to a bowl.

 - Heat a dosa griddle or pan.
-Sprinkle few drops of water on it to erase the left over oil on it.
-Clean the surface with a tissue paper.
+Sprinkle a few drops of water on it to erase the leftover oil on it.
+Clean the surface with tissue paper.

 - Pour 1 1/2 ladle full of dosa batter into the center of the pan.
 Let the fire be medium-high.

 - Quickly spread it in a circular motion, using the backside of the ladle top.

 - To make crunchy dosas, you should thinly spread the batter.
 Leave it for 1 minute or till the dosa becomes cooked and dry.